ravenschade/raid6/README.md

-This repository contains a code to reassemble RAID6 with 7 disks and one missing disk from a broken 3ware 9650SE-raid controller.
+This repository contains a code to reassemble RAID6 with 7 disks (where one disk is missing) from a broken 3ware 9650SE-raid controller.

 How to use: